HMLeeSoundcat/AndroidCaldavSyncAdapater/README.md

 # Contents
 Synchronize your Android phone with a CalDAV server like [Baïkal](http://baikal-server.com/)

+# Please note
+Currently, the active development is done in the fork [eenswi/AndroidCaldavSyncAdapter](https://github.com/ennswi/AndroidCaldavSyncAdapater)
+Please report any issues there.

 # Build
 ## Configure release
 1. Create `gradle.properties` from template `_gradle.properties`